 Weight: 8 to 25 pounds

-Coat: Short, dense, medium-hard to smooth, with sheen
+Coat: Short, dense, medium-hard to smooth, with a sheen

 Characteristics of the Teddy Roosevelt Terrier